elephunt-fire/streamlit-dashboard/README.md

 pip install streamlit
 ```

-5. (Optional) Add the following to your `requirements.txt`:
+5. Add the following to your `requirements.txt`:

 ```
 streamlit
 pandas
 matplotlib
 seaborn
-openpyxl
 ```

 ---